What is an SMSF?

 This research highlights that SMSFs with a low complexity can begin to become cost-effective at $100,000.
 This is a significant departure from what many had believed to be the case.

 For simple funds, $200,000 is a point where SMSFs can become cost competitive with APRA regulated funds.

 From a cost perspective, the real benefit of an SMSF is when it achieves scale in balance and this can occur when members pool their superannuation savings.

 With the proposed expansion to six member SMSFs, we may see many more take up this option at this threshold.

 *Subject to ATO approval.

 READY TO BEGIN?

 At the time of publishing, the contents of this resource were accurate and correct.

-Disclaimer: Technical Papers contain general advice only and are prepared without taking into account particular objectives, financial circumstances and needs.
+General advice only and prepared without taking into account particular objectives, financial circumstances and needs.
 The information provided is not a substitute for legal, tax and financial product advice.
-Before making any decision based on this information, you should assess its relevance to the individual circumstances of your client.
-While the SMSF Association believes that the information provided is accurate, no warranty is given as to its accuracy and persons who rely on this information do so at their own risk.
-The information provided in this bulletin is not considered financial product advice for the purposes of the Corporations Act 2001
+Before making any decision based on this information, you should assess its relevance to your individual circumstances client.
+While the Forbes Holland Pty Ltd believes that the information provided is accurate, no warranty is given as to its accuracy and persons who rely on this information do so at their own risk.
+The information provided is not considered financial product advice for the purposes of the Corporations Act 2001.